 The wooded region in northeastern France near the border of Belgium.
-It consists of the territory between the Aisne and the Meuse Rivers and was the scene of an Allied offensive in World War I during the autumn of 1918 which caused Germany to capitulate.
-American troops played a leading role in this drive.
+It consists of the territory between the Aisne and the Meuse Rivers and was the scene of an Allied offensive in the Great War during the autumn of 1918 which caused Germany to capitulate.
+U.S. troops played a leading role in this drive.
 The first Argonne retained her former name

 Departing Philadelphia on 24 November 1921 with military and civilian passengers, as well as a senatorial party, Argonne's maiden voyage and shakedown took the ship to Port-au-Prince, Haiti; St. Thomas, Virgin Islands; Ponce, Puerto Rico; and Santo Domingo City, Dominican Republic; before she put into Hampton Roads on 22 December.
 Subsequently returning to Philadelphia for post-shakedown availability, Argonne proceeded to the Panama Canal via Charleston, S.C., and after a stop at Mare Island continued across the Pacific to Cavite, in the Philippines, on her first voyage to that part of the globe.

-On 7 April 1922, Comdr. (later Fleet Admiral) Chester W. Nimitz, along with his wife and three children, embarked on board Argonne at Pearl Harbor for passage to the east coast of the United States.
+On 7 April 1922, Cmdr.
+Chester W. Nimitz, along with his wife and three children, embarked on board Argonne at Pearl Harbor for passage to the east coast of the United States.
 Nimitz was on his way to Newport, R.I., to study at the Naval War College.
 The ship proceeded via Mare Island, where she underwent an overhaul period, the Panama Canal, Santo Domingo and Hampton Roads, bringing her voyage to a close on 21 June 1922.

 From September of 1924 through March of 1926, Argonne lay at Mare Island in reduced commission, undergoing her transformation from transport to tender.
 Major alternations to the ship incuded the installation of a turbo-generator plant, a compressed-air plant, a machine shop and a low-pressure distilling plant.